 So, What If I Do Fail?

 Obviously, not all is in my control.
 Maybe I’m holding some companies that file for bankruptcy.
 Maybe I get in a bad accident.
+Maybe I wouldn’t be able to extricate from the legal situation even through the help of a miami attorney.
 Maybe the economy tanks and our home drops in value by 75% and I can’t sell it.
 There are a lot of things that might happen that are outside my control that could force me to delay my early retirement.
 I’ve outlined a pretty solid and reasonable roadmap to accomplish my goal, but wrenches will certainly get thrown in somewhere along the line.
 If a wrench does get thrown in, though, now that I’m expected to accomplish this goal in a stated timeframe, I’ll be more apt to readjust course and find a way to still reach my goal.

 If I still fail, though, it probably won’t be by much.
 If, on September 3rd, 2019 (my retirement date), I’m not 100% comfortable with my ability to afford complete retirement, maybe I’ll work an extra 3-6 months.
 Maybe I’ll do some part-time work.
 Maybe we’ll sell our current home rather than rent it and move.
 In any case, though, the failure won’t be because any lack of effort, and I think any reasonable outsider would still consider what I’ve done a “success.”

 If you announced on Facebook that you were going to lose 20 lbs. by the end of the year, but by Thanksgiving had only lost 10, I’m guessing you’d probably start hitting the gym like crazy, talking the stairs at work, cutting meal sizes, and doing everything in your power to fulfill that goal.
 Your friends would probably help out and encourage you.
 If you didn’t hit 20 until the following MLK day, we would all still be proud of you.